forbesmyester/binary-repository/README.md

 ## What is this?

-This code is for synchronization of data to multiple computers via Amazon S3, encrypted via GPG.
-It stores a full history of all data and it is possible to go back to any previous version.
+This code is for data synchronization / backup of files via encrypted via GPG.
+It currently supports either AWS S3 or local files for storage of the repository.

-It is best used for large collections of binary data that change slowly over time, such as an MP3 or digital photo collections.
+It stores full versions of all files along with a SHA256 checksum and other metadata.
+It is technically possible to retrieve any version of the data from the repository and the files commit files themselves are in (encrypted) plain text files, ensuring that your data will always be accessible (as long as you have your encryption keys).

 ## Why?